modernxmpp/modernxmpp/docs/client/groupchat.md

 <!-- Footnotes -->

-[^local-nickname] To avoid requiring the user to configure a nickname manually on each device, shared cross-device
+[^local-nickname]: To avoid requiring the user to configure a nickname manually on each device, shared cross-device
     stores such as PEP and vCard should be preferred.